MLXXXp/Arduboy2/extras/docs/FILE_DESCRIPTIONS.md

 # File Descriptions

-Documentation for files contained in this repository which aren't self explanatory.
+Documentation for files contained in this repository that aren't self explanatory.

 ### /library.properties